Ajoo/ajoo.github.io-src/content/SDGNSS/Intro.md

 My particular goals for this project are therefore:

-1. To put my knowledge of GNSS, telecomunications and DSP to work in a practical setting and keep me from getting rusty;
+1. To put my knowledge of GNSS, telecommunications and DSP to work in a practical setting and keep me from getting rusty;
 2. To fill in the blanks in my knowledge of GNSS receivers' inner workings;
 3. To learn about new software libraries and tools, in particular those concerning real time digital signal processing;
 4. To improve my communication and documentation skills.